kadena-docs/kadena-docs/docs/quickstart.md

 Congratulations!
 In this _Quick start_, you learned the basics of how to set up a development environment with the Pact programming language, a local development network, and the Kadena developer command-line interface.
 You also got a first look at how to write and execute a simple Pact contract in the interactive interpreter.
-You can learn more about these topics in [Smart contracts](/smart-contracts) documentation.
+You can learn more about these topics in [Smart contracts](/smart-contract-dev) documentation.

 Here are some suggested next steps:

-- Start learning the Pact programming language with [Get started: Introduction to Pact](/smart-contracts/get-started-intro).

 - Start learning the Pact programming language with [Get started: Introduction to Pact](/smart-contracts/get-started-intro).